 Given a set of document token vectors $D = \{d_1, d_2, \dots, d_m\}$, we first define the \emph{Voronoi cell} of a document vector $d_i$ as the set of query vectors for which $d_i$ is the top-scoring match:

-The Voronoi cells partition the query space according to which document vector achieves the maximum dot product for each query. \tllpaper~\citep{zongLosslessTokenPruning2025b} amounts to pruning tokens $d_i$ for which $\mathcal{V}_i$ is empty.
+The Voronoi cells partition the query space according to which document vector achieves the maximum dot product for each query.
 We define the error introduced by pruning a single vector $d_i$ as the expected decrease in maximum similarity over all queries:

 where $p_{\mathbb{B}^n}(q)$ is the distribution over query token vectors.